PandaSekh/PandaSekh_OldBlog/_posts/2021-01-12-react-commenting-system.md

 ### Data Schemas
 The Comment Schema will include a name, an email, an image (more on that later), the comment itself and a boolean for it’s approved state.
 I previously said that all comments are approved by default, but I think that comments with urls should not, so I added this flag.
+For more information about the schemas for Sanity.io, check out [their documentation](https://www.sanity.io/docs/content-modelling).

 ```js
 export default {